 In conclusion, such printed materials can be quite valuable, and sometimes quite targeted and efficient, but often the circumstances are less favorable, and you end up investing a lot of time and wasting materials.
 Just be aware of the relevant aspects, so that you can will decide on what to develop and print, and in which way.

 It is a common method to place advertisements in printed publications like trade journals and journals of scientific or technical societies.
 Typically, you would get a certain area such as a whole page, half page or less, on which you can do what you want – obviously, with great care concerning the message to bring over, the precise wording and the graphical layout.
 The selected publication then has a certain circulation – for typical photonics trade journals some tens of thousands – so that the number of targeted readers is more or less fixed.
-The cost for a single advertisement like that will typically range between a few thousand USD for small format in a journal with moderate circulation to more than 10,000 USD for a full-page advertisement in an important trade journal.
+The cost for a single advertisement like that will typically range between a few thousand USD for a small format in a journal with moderate circulation, to more than 10,000 USD for a full-page advertisement in an important trade journal.

 Your audience is characterized not just by a circulation number; you need to be aware what kind of people are reading such publications.
 Usually, the publishers provide some quantitative data, where however the precision usually lies only in the numbers but not in their meaning.
-The data are usually based on questionnaires which they asked their readers to fill out – often as a condition for a free subscription.
+The data is usually based on questionnaires which they asked their readers to fill out – often as a condition for a free subscription.
 You can easily imagine how much fun it is for a reader to check numerous categories, and what level of precision is typically applied to such tasks.
 Besides, the categories usually have to be rather broad, and you cannot be sure about the level of expertise and (more importantly) the function of the readers in their institutions – in particular, are they making or influencing purchasing decisions which are relevant for you?
-You often get data on such things, but it is hard to imagine that those really give you reliable information.
+You often get data on such things, but it is hard to imagine that those really provide reliable information.
 Well, at least you get some feeling for what audience you can address there.

 Photonics Trade Journals